thetolkienblackguy/Invoke-MSERTScan/ReadMe.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

-## Contact
-I'm an IT Consultant for the Federal Government and small businesses that specializes in M365, AD, and process automation.
-If you feel I can help you with a project please don't hesitate to reach out [PowerShellDev@PhzConsulting.com](PowerShellDev@PhzConsulting.com).
-I'm always looking for new clients and challenges